 Green Chemistry Education: An upstream approach to addressing sustainability challenges is a part of the Webinar Series “Green Chemistry, what it means today for industry sectors” where industry leaders from different sectors share their innovations and experiences.
 Since ViridisChem serves many industries in helping them make toxicity-aware R&D decisions, we wanted to learn how important the knowledge of toxicity of chemicals and ingredients is for different industries and how they use it.
 Seeing the large number of registrations during every webinar, we quickly realized that this is an interesting topic for many people.

-Green chemistry provides tremendous opportunities for college and university faculties to better prepare their students with skills to address the global pollution challenges and sustainability through chemistry.
-Various universities and programs have responded to the increasing need to promote the awareness and practice of green chemistry initiatives.
+Green chemistry provides tremendous opportunities for educators to better prepare their students with skills to address the global pollution challenges and sustainability through chemistry.
+This webinar will cover the topic of Green Chemistry Education covering all levels of curriculum from high-school to post-graduate.

 ViridisChem is a software company offering essential toxicity data and tools for companies to move towards sustainable product development.